eddieantonio/makah-keyboard/index.md

 }
 </style>

-This is the keyboard layout:
+This is the keyboard layout for physical keyboards:

 ![The Makah keyboard layout](./desktop.png)

 Note: the exact keys or keys represented by "right alt" is dependent upon the platform's conventions.

  - Either <kbd>Alt</kbd> or <kbd>Option</kbd> key is pressed.
  - The right <kbd>Alt</kbd> or right <kbd>Option</kbd> key is pressed.